tudelft3d/val3dity/README.md

   * 410   : interior of shells intersect
   * 420   : interior shell completely outside the exterior shell
   * 430   : interior not connected

+## I'm interested in the details of how the validation is performed ##

+The validation is performed hierarchically, ie first every surface are validated in 2D (with [GEOS](http://trac.osgeo.org/geos/)), then every shell is validated (must be watertight, no self-intersections, orientation of the normals must be consistent and pointing outwards, etc.), and finally the interactions between the shells are analysed.

+Most details about the implementation are available in this [scientific article](http://homepage.tudelft.nl/23t4p/pdfs/_13cacaie.pdf).